aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 Create the Amazon SageMaker notebook instance and notebooks using the CloudFormation Stack (ALFMDemo) provided in the [getting_started, Initial Setup](https://github.com/troiano01/amazon-lookout-for-metrics-samples/tree/l4m2quicksight/getting_started#initial-setup) section.

 ## Create the S3 Bucket and Prepare the Data Using the Amazon SageMaker Notebook
-Create the Amazon S3 Bucket and complete the data preparation using the first notebook (1.PrereqSetupData.ipynb).
+Open the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/), and open the notebook instance created by the ALFMDemo stack (ALFMTestNotebook).
+Create the Amazon S3 Bucket and complete the data preparation using the first notebook (located at amazon-lookout-for-metrics-samples/getting_started/1.PrereqSetupData.ipynb).

-## Create the Live Detector and Alert Using the Amazon SageMaker Notebook
-If you will be walking through the example using the AWS Console, create the Amazon Lookout for Metrics live detector and its alert using the third notebook (3.GettingStartedWithLiveData.ipynb).
-If you will be using the provided CloudFormation stacks, this third notebook isn’t required.
-The detector and its alert will be created using the provided CloudFormation stacks, below.

 ## Create the Live Detector Using CloudFormation
 From the objects created in the above steps, you will need: